indigo-astronomy/indigo/indigo_drivers/agent_scripting/README.md

   longitude: 0,

 // Define process_coordinates method which in case if property is in OK state
-// sends its LATITUDE and LONGITUDE item values to the client as the message
+// sends its LATITUDE and LONGITUDE item values to the client as MY_COORDS property update
 // and then disconnect the device.

   process_coordinates: function(property) {